smartdevicelink/sdl_requirements/detailed_docs/TRS/embedded_navi/SendLocation_TRS.md

 respond "INVALID_DATA, success:false" to mobile application

 6.
-In case mobile application sends the SendLocation_request
+In case mobile application sends SendLocation_request
 - with “deliveryMode” parameter and other valid and allowed parameters
 - and “deliveryMode” parameter is allowed by Policies